tbranyen/backbone.layoutmanager/README.md

 ### Asynchronous & Synchronous fetching ###

-The `fetch` method is overriden to get the contents of layouts and templates.
+The `fetch` method is overridden to get the contents of layouts and templates.
 If you can instantly get the contents (DOM/JST) you can simply return the contents inside the function.